-OEB Decisions regarding cost of service rate applications may sometimes prescribe a phase-in period to adjust the revenue-to-cost ratios.
-The OEB's revenue-to-cost ratio adjustment work form and rate generator model include schedules for a distributor to adjust the revenue-to-cost ratio if previously approved by the OEB.
-The process will adjust base distribution rates before the application of the price cap adjustment.
+OEB decisions regarding cost of service rate applications may sometimes prescribe a phase-in period to adjust the revenue-to-cost ratios.
+The OEB's revenue-to-cost ratio adjustment workform and rate generator model include schedules for a distributor to adjust the revenue-to-cost ratio if previously approved by the OEB.
+The model will adjust base distribution rates before the application of the price cap adjustment.